 Time Required : 1-2 hrs

 Located in the heart of Kathmandu, the Kathesimbhu Stupa is famous for being the copy of the Swayanbhunath Temple.
 The courtyard, also called the Swayambhunath Complex, is quite a surprise when tourists find it while exploring the region.
 It comprises of a stunningly grand 16th-century stupa installed in between smaller stupas.
-Mostly secluded, it seems to be a favourite hangout of the pigeons in the region.
 The entrance is marked by a concrete gate, and there are no compound walls to the attraction.
-There are smaller stupas, and the temples all around that are built in such a way that it resembles a square.

 Compare quotes from upto 3 travel agents for free